Agustín Adorni

-Agustín Andrés Adorní (born June 18, 1990) is an Argentinian football forward playing for América General Pirán.
+Agustín Andrés Adorni (born 18 June 1990) is an Argentine football forward playing for América General Pirán.

 Career

-Born in Rosario, Santa Fe, Adorní is the product of Provincial, Newell's Old Boys and Central Córdoba's youth systems, and he made his professional debut in the Primera B Metropolitana with Central Córdoba at age 17.
+Born in Rosario, Santa Fe, Adorni is the product of Provincial, Newell's Old Boys and Central Córdoba's youth systems, and he made his professional debut in the Primera B Metropolitana with Central Córdoba at age 17.
 After the club was relegated, he had spells in the lower leagues with Juventud de Pergamino and Sarmiento de Resistencia.